mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 -----------------------------
 We use the supervisor to ensure our project always is running.

-1- First start and enable supervisor service:
+1- The first start and enable supervisor service:

 -     sudo systemctl enable supervisor
 -     sudo systemctl start supervisor